-• If you would like to view a rule directly from the Iterative Runs tab, double click on the rule's name to open the Rule Editor.
+- If you would like to view a rule directly from the lterative Runs tab, double click on the rule's name to open the Rule Editor. - Use the Execute Pre-Run Rules buttons to specify when Pre-Run Rules are executed:

-- Consider activating the Continue After Abort option.
+- Before First Run: This is the default.
+Choose this option to execute the Pre-Run Rules before the first single run only, but not before subsequent runs. - Before Each Run: Choose this option to execute the Pre-Run Rules before each single run. - Consider activating the Continue After Abort option.
 If you want the Post-Run Rules to execute and possibly the next iteration to begin after an iteration is pre-maturely aborted (for any reason), check the box. - Select the Max Iterations spinner and adjust it using the up / down arrows or by typing a value in the field to define the maximum number of iterations to run.
-A fully configured Iterative Runs tab is shown to the right. - Still in the MRM Configuration dialog, click OK to accept the configuration settings and close the dialog or Apply to accept them but keep the dialog open.
-Alternatively, click Cancel to discard the configuration settings and close the dialog or Reset to discard them but keep the dialog open returning the settings to the condition present at the last accepted state.
+A fully configured Iterative Runs tab is shown to the right.

 Remember, the Post-Run Rules must make a significant change in values (for example, through a rule assignment or import of data through an input DMI) at the end of each run for the controller to prescribe the next iteration.
-If the Post-Run Rules do not set
+If the Post-Run Rules do not set any values, or if they set values sufficiently similar to the previous simulation run, the controller will assume that the goal of the iterations has been achieved and stop.